 The Board of Directors (the "Board" or the "Directors") of Yamada Green Resources Limited (the "Company", together with its subsidiaries, the "Group") recognises the importance of sound corporate governance in protecting the interest of the shareholders as well as strengthening investors' confidence in the management and financial reporting of the Group.
 The Group is committed to ensuring and maintaining a high standard of corporate governance within the Group.
-Good corporate governance establishes and maintains a legal and ethical environment, which helps to safeguard the interests of shareholders of the Group.

-This corporate governance report describes the corporate governance framework and practices of the Group with specific reference made to the principles and guidelines of the Code of Corporate Governance 2012 (the "Code").
-Unless otherwise stated, these practices were in place throughout the financial year ended 30 June 2015 ("FY2015").
+Good corporate governance establishes and maintains a legal and ethical environment, which helps to safeguard the interests of shareholders of the Group with specific reference made to the principles and guidelines of the Code of Corporate Governance 2012 (the "Code").
+Unless otherwise stated, these practices were in place throughout the financial year ended 30 June 2016 ("FY2016").